cpaterno/csc-212-s18/lab-02/readme.md

 ## Functions

 When writing programs, particularly ones that are large and complex, or have to carry out many different tasks, it is often unwieldly and impractical to try to write all of your code just in main().
 One of the most common and most powerful solutions to this problem is the use of functions.
+If you already feel you understand the basics about functions in C/C++, you may skip to **Passing by Value vs by Reference**.

 #### Definition and Declaration